 from the prehistory to the first half of the 20th Century.

 closed on mondays - open: winter 8.30am to 5pm & summer 8.30am to 6.30pm - 20dhs

 The colourful Chouara tanneries, the biggest in the medina, must be visited preferably in the morning when it is more active.
 Most leather shops located in the street by the tanneris offer terraces overlooking the vats where tanners work.
 It is a fascinating place which attracts many tourists and tourist hunters !

 Self guided thematic circuits to discover the quarters, souks and monuments of Fez

 Six thematic itineraries, each with a different color, have been signposted through the medina, allowing you to visit the medina at your own pace and according to your centres of interest.
 You just have to follow the signs of one color depending on the chosen theme.
-See example on the left: the white arrow up shows the direction to follow (straight) to discover the "Andalusian gardens and palaces of Fez", an itinerary marked with green signs.
+See example above: the white arrow up shows the direction to follow (turn left at the next street) to discover the "Andalusian gardens and palaces of Fez", an itinerary marked with green signs.